solana-labs/solana-program-library/docs/src/confidential-token/deep-dive/encryption.md

 Since `decryptable_available_balance` is easily decryptable, clients should generally use it to decrypt the available balance in an account.
-The `available_balance` ElGamal ciphertext will generally only be used to generate zero-knowledge proofs when creating a transfer instruction.
+The `available_balance` ElGamal ciphertext should generally only be used to generate zero-knowledge proofs when creating a transfer instruction.

 The `available_balance` and `decryptable_available_balance` should encrypt the